MatthewLarner/automagic-ui/README.md

  - text: Anything.
  - all: Anything.

+And then filtered where they semantically match `semanticLabel` where `semanticLabel` can be the elements `text`, `title`, `placeholder`, `aria-label`, `value`, or `alt` if the element is an `IMG`.

+Also finds elements that have a referenced `<label for="{elementName}">` by the same method.

 A list of all the types can be found at [elementTypes.js](./elementTypes.js)

+Matched elements will then by sorted by how likely they are what you are after.

 By default, returns the best-match element, but you can get all of the ordered elements by passing `true` for `returnArray`

 ### getLocation()